dabbers/DeBot.js/README.md

 Once done, you can launch the bot.

-To do this, do `node --harmony index.js` The bot will then start.
+To do this, do `node --harmony_proxies index.js` The bot will then start.
 The --harmony flag is requred because DeBot.js uses a few features of ECMA6 (mainly the Proxy object).
 Once node.js/V8 have native Proxy object included, the flag should no longer be nessecary.

 Writing Modules